titaniumbones/archivers/readme.md

 # Archivers 2.0
-### 2016-02-27

 ## Preface

 The Library of Alexandria was considered the leading intellectual metropolis of the Hellenistic world.
 It's enticing to think about, a library that had amassed the most-complete collection of human knowledge at that time.
-In 48 BC, a large part of the library burned down, robbing those of us who walk the earth today of the knowledge it contained.
-The fire that claimed alexandria was accidental.
-Other fires have been started intentionally.
-We now live in a world where the term 'libricide' exists.
+In 48 BC, a large part of the library burned down, taking knowledge with it.

+Adding insult to injury, the fire that claimed alexandria was accidental, a spillover from Cesear burning ships in a war maneuver.
+Today we have much smaller accidents that far greater fires: typos that destroy data centers, losing the manual on how to read an entire file format, or not-so-accidental government-sponsored libricide.

+As humans, it can sometimes be hard to find something to point to as definitive proof that we're progressing as a species.
+While that question may be hard to answer, we can definitively state that losing knowledge we worked hard to obtain _is not progress_.
 Regardless of how a fire gets started, what matters is making sure that books burn, not knowledge.

 The time has come to rebuild Alexandria.
 This time let's read the fire code first.

-Thankfully, we are in no way starting from scratch.
-Many, many libraries–both physical and digial–already exist.
-All we need to do is connect these libraries together, and make sure an accurate copy of each book lives in more than one place.

 It's fair to ask if the internet isn't _already_ the modern day Alexandria.
 The truth is it's a _much_, _much_ better version of Alexandria, but like the library that came before it, the internet is not fire-proof.
 The internet that we know & love today is riddled with weak points that upon failure will destroy knowledge forever.
 We have to re-think how to build a _permanent_, _distributed_ library.
 We have to return to the first principles that guided the birth of the internet, with knowledge conceived as something we share, something we hold _together_.

+Thankfully, we are in no way starting from scratch.
+Many, many libraries–both physical and digial–already exist.
+All we need to do is connect these libraries together, and make sure an accurate copy of each book lives in more than one place.

-What follows is a proposed set of blueprints for assembling such a library, with these principles of sharing, openness and collaboration held as core values.
+What follows is a proposed set of blueprints for assembling such a library, with openness, distribution and collaboration held as core values.
 A task this large is inherently something we must take on as a group.
 "We" being anyone who cares to help.
 This also makes it something we can participate in, benefit from, and celebrate, together.

 So with this in mind, let's read some fire code.